Clotilde Betances Jaeger: Career

-Over the years, Betances Jaeger was published in New York's Grafico (Illustrated) (1927– 1931), Revista de Artes y Letras (Journal of Arts and Letters) (1933–1945), and Pueblos Hispanos (Hispanic Peoples) (1943–1944), Nueva York Al Dia (New York to Date), and Ebenezer: Iglesia Discipulos de Cristo de Habla Espanola de Nueva York (Ebenezer: Disciples of Christ Church for the Spanish-Speaking in New York), as well as Puerto Rico's Puerto Rico Ilustrado (Puerto Rico Illustrated), La Democracia (Democracy), Alma Latina (Latin Soul), and El Mundo (The World).
-She was also published in Bolivia's Union: Revista Bolivariana (Union: Bolivarian Magazine).
-In addition to her contributions to other Latin American publications, Betances Jaeger's work was featured in the Spanish anarchist magazines Estudios: Revista Eclectica (Studies: Eclectic Review), Iniciales (Initials), and Al Margen (On the Margin).
+Over the years, Betances Jaeger was published in New York's Grafico (Illustrated) (1927–1931), Revista de Artes y Letras (Journal of Arts and Letters) (1933–1945), and Pueblos Hispanos (Hispanic Peoples) (1943–1944), Nueva York Al Dia (New York to Date), and Ebenezer: Iglesia Discipulos de Cristo de Habla Espanola de Nueva York (Ebenezer: Disciples of Christ Church for the Spanish-Speaking in New York), as well as Puerto Rico's Puerto Rico Ilustrado (Puerto Rico Illustrated), La Democracia (Democracy), Alma Latina (Latin Soul), and El Mundo (The World).
+In addition to her contributions to other Latin American publications, her work was featured in the Spanish anarchist magazines Estudios: Revista Eclectica (Studies: Eclectic Review), Iniciales (Initials), and Al Margen (On the Edge).

-Betances Jaeger wrote about prominent Hispanic feminists of the era, including Uruguayan poet Juana de Ibarbourou, Puerto Rican physician Marta Robert de Romeo, Cuban writer Ofelia Rodriguez Acosta, Spanish writer Concha Espina, and Cuban feminist Mariablanca Sabas Aloma.
+She wrote about prominent Hispanic feminists of the era, including Uruguayan poet Juana de Ibarbourou, Puerto Rican physician Marta Robert de Romeo, Cuban writer Ofelia Rodriguez Acosta, Spanish writer Concha Espina, and Cuban feminist Mariablanca Sabas Aloma.

 Key Ideas

 Betances Jaeger's work over the years focused on topics of socialism, women's issues, music, and religion.
 She was opposed to US imperialism and US interests in Latin American nations as well as a proponent of Panhispanism.
-Betances Jaeger took stands against “the colonization and ‘civilization’ task of the US in Puerto Rico and Latin America."
+She took stands against “the colonization and ‘civilization’ task of the US in Puerto Rico and Latin America."
 She advocated for Hispanic women’s participation both in the economy and the opposition to war.
 She focused on the needs of children and the rights of Hispanic women.
-Betances Jaeger's writing expressed her feminist beliefs.
 She took stands against physical abuse, infidelity, as well as man’s concept of women as property.
-Ultimately, Betances Jaeger called for the reconsideration of the patriarchal standards informing Puerto Rican intellectualism during the 1930s.
+Ultimately, she called for the reconsideration of the patriarchal standards informing Puerto Rican intellectualism during the 1930s.